awslabs/aws-well-architected-labs/common/documentation/AWS_Credentials.md

 # Setup AWS credentials and configuration

-* You will supply configuration and credentials used by the AWX CLI and AWS SDK to access your AWS account.
+* You will supply configuration and credentials used by the AWS CLI and AWS SDK to access your AWS account.

 ## Choose an option